 Sales Is a Numbers Game

-Sales can be tough.
-From prospecting and qualifying right through to closing the deal; each step in the sales process can be filled with challenges.
-But for those who understand that sales is often a numbers game, and more importantly, know how to use "numbers" to propel them towards their goals; sales is more of a process than it is a task.
+Sales can be tough work, from prospecting and qualifying right through to closing the deal.
+Each step in the sales process can be filled with challenges, Some sales professionals understand that sales is often a numbers game, and more importantly, know how to use those numbers to propel them towards their goals.
+Sales is more of a process than it is a task.

-To understand the "sales numbers game," we need to discuss the different stages common in most sales cycles briefly.
+To understand the sales numbers game, it helps to review the different stages that are common to most sales cycles.

 Prospecting is where the sales cycle begins.
-It involves identifying potential customers using whatever qualifying methods that help you determine who is and who is not a potential customer.
+It involves identifying potential customers using whatever qualifying methods help you determine who is and who is not a potential customer.
 A big part of prospecting is not only identifying potential customers but calling on them.
-Prospecting calls can be accomplished several ways, including phone calls, direct mail and face-to-face visits.
+Prospecting calls can be accomplished in several ways, including cold and warm phone calls, direct mail and face-to-face visits.

 Getting an Appointment